They’re taking the hobbits to Isengard: Rohan, (AKA the Ida Valley, New Zealand)

 The other locations in the clip were really just random rocks on the property, so we just picked a few that looked like them and did the rest there.
 Here’s the finished product:

-Sharon also took us into a few other shooting locations, which were maybe even cooler.
+Sue also took us into a few other shooting locations, which were maybe even cooler.
 We went to the canyon where Pippin drops his leaf pin and Aragorn does his whole “listening to the rock” routine.
-We did some more videos there, with Sharon’s help.
+We did some more videos there, with Sue’s help.

 Finally we went out to the Poolburn reservoir itself for another cool movie location.
 This was also precisely as it looked in the movies and a beautiful place in and of itself.
 Of course by this point it was starting to rain so it was time to pack it in for the day and move on.